techindicium/dbt-dag-monitoring/README.md

-# Airflow Monitoring
+# Dag Monitoring
-This package allows you to easily monitor your airflow DAGs, providing helpful info to improve your data pipeline.
+This package allows you to easily monitor your DAGs from well known orchestration tools, providing helpful info to improve your data pipeline.

+Tools supported:

+- Azure Datafactory
+- Apache Airflow
+- Databricks Workflows

 # :running: Quickstart